top of page

 Maybe that’s what reading is really about: connection.

-And maybe this shift says something deeper about mental health — about how we treat ourselves, and how we allow others to treat us.
+This shift in my reading choices says something deeper about mental health — about how we treat ourselves and how we allow others to treat us.
 When we’re in a space where the world feels heavy, our hearts crave understanding.
 We don’t always want a “happily ever after” or a magical escape.
 Sometimes, we just want to see ourselves survive another day on the page and feel less alone doing it.

 It’s strange to think about, but even the stories we choose to read (or avoid) say something about where we are emotionally.
 They become both a refuge and a reflection.
 I never used to think of it that way — that reading could be both healing and revealing.